IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Religions are different roads converging to the same point.
 What does it matter that we take different road, so long as we reach the same goal.
 Wherein is the cause for quarrelling?”

+>“Hindus and Muslims were sons of the same soil of India; they were brothers who therefore must strive to keep India free and united.”

+>“"Hate the sin and not the sinner" is a precept which, though easy enough to understand, is rarely practiced, and that is why the poison of hatred spreads in the world.”

+>“I find no parallel in history for a body of converts and their descendants claiming to be a nation apart from the parent stock.”

 >“I would tell the Hindus to face death cheerfully if the Muslims are out to kill them.
 I would be a real sinner if after being stabbed I wished in my last moment that my son should seek revenge.
 I must die without rancour. … You may turn round and ask whether all Hindus and all Sikhs should die.
 Yes, I would say.
 Such martyrdom will not be in vain.”

+>“The greatness of a nation and its moral progress can be judged by the way its animals are treated.
+[Disputed but not clear if it is misattributed]”

 >“I saw that the writers on vegetarianism had examined the question very minutely, attacking it in its religious, scientific, practical and medical aspects.
 Ethically they had arrived at the conclusion that man's supremacy over the lower animals meant not that the former should prey upon the latter, but that **the higher should protect the lower**, and that there should be mutual aid between the two as between man and man.”

 >“Vegetarians should have that moral basis—that a man was not born a carnivorous animal, but born to live on the fruits and herbs that the earth grows.”

->“The greatness of a nation and its moral progress can be judged by the way its animals are treated.
-[Disputed but not clear if it is misattributed]”
+>“I will not take milk, milk-products or meat.
+If not taking these things should mean my death, I feel I'd rather face it.”[^Vow]

+>“I had before me a picture of the wicked processes like [Phooka](https://en.wikipedia.org/wiki/Cow_blowing){:target="_blank"}, the govals in Calcutta adopted to extract the last drop of milk from their cows and buffaloes.
+I also had the feeling that, just as meat was not man's food, even animal's milk could not be man's food.”

+>“Since I had come to know that the cow and the buffalo were subjected to the process of [Phooka](https://en.wikipedia.org/wiki/Cow_blowing){:target="_blank"}, I had conceived a strong disgust for milk.” [[The Story of My Experiments with Truth](https://en.wikipedia.org/wiki/The_Story_of_My_Experiments_with_Truth){:target="_blank"}]

+>“You can give me the injections, but milk is a different question; I have a vow against it.”

+>“I was fully conscious when I started taking mother goat's milk, that the spirit of my vow was destroyed.
+Consequently one of the greatest experiments in my life came to a stop.”

 ― <a href="https://en.wikipedia.org/wiki/Mahatma_Gandhi" target="_blank">Mohandas Karamchand Gandhi</a>